koalaverse/homlr/docs/04-random-forest.md

 * `data`: training data
 * `num.trees`: number of trees in the forest
 * `mtry`: randomly selected predictor variables at each split.
 Default is $\texttt{floor}(\sqrt{\texttt{number of features}})$; however, for regression problems the preferred `mtry` to start with is $\texttt{floor}(\frac{\texttt{number of features}}{3}) = \texttt{floor}(\frac{92}{3}) = 30$
 * `respect.unordered.factors`: specifies how to treat unordered factor variables.
 We recommend setting this to "order" for regression.
-See Hastie et al. (2009), chapter 9.2.4[^unordered] for details.
+See @esl, chapter 9.2.4 for details.
 * `seed`: because this is a random algorithm, you will set the seed to get reproducible results

 <div class="rmdnote">